Why Transaction Commons?

 Our Intellectual Property

-Transaction Commons has licensed 4 patents relating to key aspects of an efficient and accurate transaction process:
+Transaction Commons has licensed 4 patents relating to key aspects of an efficient, fair and accurate multi-party transaction process:

 US Patent No. 8,856,175 covers a transaction management approach with multiple administrators (such as one for each transaction party) having separate control of, and information about, their own set of users.